HeyuanChi/DSML_24ws/readme.md

-Exercise of lecture DSML 24ws of Heidelberg University
+Assignments for 24ss DSML at Heidelberg University